 Welcome!
 Highlands Latin Paradise Valley is a classical, Christian homeschool program.
-We offer instruction in core subjects using the award winning Memoria Press Curriculum through a one day per week traditional classroom experience.
+We offer instruction in core subjects using the award winning Memoria Press Curriculum through a one day per week co-op experience.
 Our goal is to compliment and enhance the homeschool experience for our families by offering a challenging, traditional, academic setting that enlivens the mind and refines the soul.
 We aim to pass on the heritage of the Christian West to the modern student.

 We are Christian, classical, and traditional.
 In all we do, we seek to engender a love for the Good, the True, and the Beautiful.